bobbyiliev/introduction-to-docker-ebook/CONTRIBUTING.md

 ## Issue Creation

-In the event that you have a issue using the guide or have a suggest for a change but don't want to contribute changes, we are more than happy to help.
+In the event that you encounter an issue using the guide or have a change that you would like to propose, but do not want to make a contribution, we are more than happy to help.
 Make sure that when you create your issue, it follows the format for the type of issue you select (it has individual templates for each issue type).